sclaravel/menus/README.md

 <a name="menu-dropdown"></a>
 **Menu Dropdown**

 To create a dropdown menu, you can call to `->dropdown()` method and passing the first parameter by title of dropdown and the second parameter by closure callback that retrive `$sub` variable.
-The `$sub` variable is the the instance of `Pingpong\Menus\MenuItem` class.
+The `$sub` variable is the the instance of `TysonLaravel\Menus\MenuItem` class.

 ```
 Menu::create('navbar', function($menu)